 Nimoy claims that the Pyramids are the most perplexing monuments in the world, though I think the Big Pineapple would like to differ.
 Shots of local farmers.
 Nimoy talks about the annual flooding of the Nile.
 The sheer vastness of the enterprise of building the Pyramids… ‘Unless they had another way.’

 Looking at Zoser’s pyramid, the oldest known tomb Pyramid.
 Nimoy points out that this was a change from how things were done before.
-A little more on Pyramid building history: the next big pyramid collapsed, while the third (the so called Bent Pyramid) was under construction.
-The builders quickly altered their plans, making the Pyramid smaller and with a shallower angle, hence the nickname.
+A little more on Pyramid building history: the second big pyramid collapsed while the third (the so called Bent Pyramid) was under construction.
+The builders quickly altered their plans, making this Pyramid smaller and with a shallower angle, hence the nickname.
 Later Pyramids were often built at the same angle as the top part of the Bent Pyramid.
 ‘Experiments continued for a thousand years,’ Nimoy says.

 All of this seems completely consistent with the Pyramids being of terrestrial, human construction, built by people using trial and error.

 Back with his model pyramid, Nimoy describes the theory that the Pyramids were built with the assistance of large, shallow earthern ramps.
 How long did it take?
 Nimoy quotes Herodotus’s figure of thirty years by 120 000 men.
 I don’t know if that’s true, but I know I have limited trust for Herodotus.
 Nimoy talks up the other achievements of Egyptian civilisation and points out they had no pulleys or block-and-tackle.

 Lots of shots of what looks like restoration works at Abu Simnel, maybe?
 Nimoy points out that the Ancient Egyptians liked to build big things, which I can’t dispute.
 What secret does the Sphinx protect?

 GET TO THE BLOODY POINT, SPOCK!